osg-htc/docs/docs/security/tokens/using-tokens.md

         docker exec -it my-agent oidc-add <CLIENT PROFILE>

-1. Enter password used to encrypt your `<CLIENT PROFILE>` created during profile registration.
+1. Enter the password used to encrypt your `<CLIENT PROFILE>` created during profile registration.

 ### Using an RPM installation